djalbat/juxtapose/README.md

 ## Usage

-There is nothing more to be done than to simply import the package:
+There is nothing more to do other than import the package:

 ```
 import "juxtapose";